CFBuonfiglio/M6-assessment-final/README.md

 A game of Wheel of Fortune, programmed in Python.

-Simply download and run the Jupyter notebook.
-The program will create a .JSON file in the directory in which you run the notebook.
+Simply download and run the Jupyter notebook or .py file.
+Note that the program will create a .JSON file in the working directory.